-The purpose of Reliability Standard PRC-005-1, titled Transmission and Generation Protection System Maintenance and Testing, is to "ensure all transmission and generation Protection Systems affecting the reliability of the [BES] are maintained and tested."23 This Reliability Standard has two Requirements, the first of which is the subject of Violation 1 described in NOAV CF1923.24
+The purpose of Reliability Standard PRC-005-1, titled Transmission and Generation Protection System Maintenance and Testing, is to "ensure all transmission and generation Protection Systems affecting the reliability of the [BES] are maintained and tested."
+This Reliability Standard has two Requirements, the first of which is the subject of Violation 1 described in NOAV CF1923.
+The purpose of Violation 1 described in NOAV CF1923.

-PRC-005-1 R1 requires each applicable Transmission Owner and Distribution Provider that owns a transmission Protection System and each Generator Owner that owns a generation Protection System to have a Protection System maintenance and testing program for Protection Systems that affect the reliability of the BES.25 The program shall include:
+PRC-005-1 R1 requires each applicable Transmission Owner and Distribution Provider that owns a transmission Protection System and each Generator Owner that owns a generation Protection System to have a Protection System maintenance and testing program for Protection Systems that affect the reliability of the BES.
+The program shall include: